 When people ask me how I got started in photography, I never feel like I have a great answer, because I feel like I have been living and breathing photography for as long as I can remember.
 When I was growing up, I would play kitchen just outside of my mom's darkroom as she developed her film.
 For my sixteenth birthday, I was given a little Canon point-and-shoot, and immediately became completely attached to it.
 I would take it everywhere with me and spent my lunch break at school taking portraits of my friends, which quickly led to shooting and developing film for practice and for fun.
 It didn't take long before I became the assistant to the sports photographer at my high school, and spent my weekends and evenings photographing any event possible.
 From there, it was an easy decision to apply to one of the top art schools in the country - I spent my entire junior year of high school constantly revising my portfolio, through every class.
 Going to art school, I was sure, was what I needed to launch this career that I already loved.
 However, as soon as I arrived on MICA's urban campus, I knew it wasn't going to be that for me.
 I instantly got frustrated with the idea of "learning art" - art was something to be practiced, studied yes, but also was too personal to learn from a book.
 I do strongly believe in constantly perfecting your craft; however, I quickly found that I don't agree with anyone else telling you what exactly your craft was.
 I earned my first ever D in my freshman Photography class, where my professor told me that my work was somewhere between fashion photography and documentary photography, and that I wouldn't get anywhere without deciding which one I wanted to go with.
 Well, ten years later, and it turns out that one of the biggest strengths in my work is being able to seamlessly marry the two.

 As soon as I realized that art school wasn't for me, I began to look for other options.
 I knew that, eventually, I wanted to go back to school, but before doing so I wanted to learn about the world outside the bubble I had always know.
-The summer after my freshman year, I was lucky enough to fly to Russia and spend a month photographing for a non-profit, helping them raise funds and awareness for handicapped orphanages in the northern region.
+The summer after my freshman year, I was given the opportunity to fly to Russia and spend a month photographing for a non-profit, helping them raise funds and awareness for handicapped orphanages in the northern region.
 Once I got home from that trip, I felt like I had found something that set my soul on fire, and shortly after I bought a one way ticket to Uganda.
-During my time living on a mission base in Uganda, I was lucky enough to capture the most beautiful stories from the most inspiring and beautiful people I've met in my life.
-I got to travel around eastern Africa, hearing stories and documenting everything I saw, walking barefoot down miles and miles of dusty red roads, and reading Hemmingway by the mouth of the Nile.
+During my time living on a mission base in Uganda, I got to to capture the most beautiful stories from the most inspiring and beautiful people I've met in my life.
+I got to travel around eastern Africa, hearing stories and documenting everything I saw, walking barefoot down miles and miles of dusty red roads, and reading Hemingway by the mouth of the Nile.
 It was the most magical time in my life, and while a huge part of me wanted to tear up my passport and never come home, the other part of me knew that there was still more to do.
 After a year and some change of living in a small Ugandan village, I came back home with incredible memories, and a deeply set passion for hearing and telling stories.

 I truly cannot imagine loving what I do any more, and I work hard to make that contagious passion shine through in every single image I create.
 I hope to be able to bring it to your story as well.